Graph-ICL/GraphICL/README.md

     │   ├── GraphInstruct/          # Output from the GraphInstruct dataset
     │   ├── GraphSCR/               # Output from the GraphSCR dataset
     │   └── GraphTRB/               # Output from the GraphTRB dataset
-    ├── environments.yml        # Environment configuration file, used to set up the experiment environment ├── o1.txt                 # Project dependency documentation
+    ├── o1.txt                 # Project dependency documentation
     └── README.md              # Project description documentation